List of New Avengers story arcs: The Revolution (Issues #27-31)

 The Hand uses magic to resurrect Maya Lopez, whose will is bent to serve Elektra.
 Following the Civil War, Jessica Drew reveals that Captain America was not dead, a fact Dr. Strange believes to be true after investigating in his astral form.
 The New Avengers, divided over whether it is a trap, conclude that they cannot risk leaving Captain America behind.
 In the end, it proves false, as the team is ambushed by the Mighty Avengers.
 They eventually escape, while the Mighty Avengers get to the Sanctum Sanctorum to find the New Avengers hidden with the help of Doctor Strange.

 The next day, the Mighty Avengers decide to interrogate Danny Rand about Iron Fist's involvement in the attempt to rescue Captain America.
 Dakota North also brings a package from Matt Murdock.
 Inside is the Ronin outfit and a letter from Echo addressed to Matt, asking him to save Ronin and, if she is dead, to avenge her.
 The New Avengers then decide to accept Matt's request and help save Echo.
-After deciding that Doctor Strange is hiding the New Avengers, The Mighty Avengers enlist the help of Brother Voodoo see if they still reside at Strange's old home.
-Clint Barton returns to let Doctor Strange know he is okay.
-After some tension, Doctor Strange casts the Spell of Tartashi on them, to test for purity of intent, though this fails to detect Veranke, in Spider-Woman's guise.
+After deciding that Doctor Strange is hiding the New Avengers, the Mighty Avengers enlist the help of Brother Voodoo see if they still reside at Strange's old home.
+Clint Barton returns to let Strange know he is okay.
+After some tension, Strange casts the Spell of Tartashi on them, to test for purity of intent, though this fails to detect Veranke, in Spider-Woman's guise.
 When they all are revealed to be pure, Clint agrees to join them as the new Ronin to Japan.

 The New Avengers arrive to rescue Maya, with Spider-Man carrying her to safety.
 Once the two are reunited with the group, Doctor Strange teleports them, and they seek out the Silver Samurai for refuge.
 Spider-Man's spider sense alerts them of Elektra accompanied by thousands of Hand Ninjas.
 Before a fight escalates, Luke Cage attempts to negotiate, but during the negotiations, Echo wakes up and wounds Dr. Strange with an enchanted sword.

 Strange contacts his home telepathically for aid.
 While a nervous Jessica watches, Wong, Dr. Strange's servant, assists Strange in freeing himself.
 Strange then forcibly clears Echo's mind, who then kills Elektra.
 As the Hand retreats, Elektra's body transforms into that of a Skrull.
-Secure inside Dr. Strange's home, Jessica Jones receives news her husband is alive.
+Secure inside Doctor Strange's home, Jessica Jones receives news her husband is alive.
 A close up shows her baby's eyes have an unnaturally green tint.